Local Calibration: Metrics and Recalibration: Experiments

 \paragraph{Experimental Setup} Machine learning predictions are often used to make decisions, and in many situations an agent must select a best action in expectation.
 As an example, suppose there is a low cost $u$ associated with returning ``unsure'' and a high cost $w$ associated with returning an incorrect classification (e.g., in situations such as autonomous driving, being unsure incurs only the small cost of calling a human operator, but making an incorrect classification incurs a high cost).
 An agent with good uncertainty quantification can make a more optimal decision about whether to return a classification or return ``unsure''; for a calibrated model, it would be optimal for the agent to return ``unsure'' below the confidence threshold of $1 - u / w$, and return a prediction above this threshold.

 Following this policy --- i.e., returning ``unsure'' when the confidence is below this threshold and returning a prediction when the confidence is above it, we used a ResNet-50 model to make predictions on ImageNet, and recalibrated the predictions with each of the recalibration methods.
-For each method, we then calculated the total reward attained under various reward ratios $w/u$, as well as the prediction rejection area ratio (PRR)~\citep{Malinin2020EnsembleDD}, which measures the quality of the rejection curve when a model can choose to not provide any prediction.
-Note that a PRR of 1.0 indicates optimal rejection, and a PRR of 0.0 indicates ``random'' rejection; a higher PRR is better.
+For each method, we then calculated the total reward attained under various reward ratios $w/u$, as well as various global calibration metrics.

 \paragraph{Results} In Figure~\ref{fig:reward}, we show the improvement in the total reward over the original classifier (i.e., no recalibration) as a function of the reward ratio $w/u$ (the ratio of the cost of an incorrect classification to the cost of being unsure).
 Across a wide range of reward ratios, \method{} achieves the highest reward.
 The MLCE curves for this task are shown in Figure~\ref{fig:recalibration_mlce}; note that \method{} also achieves lower LCE values than the global recalibration methods.
-Table~\ref{tab:decision_making_expanded} also reports the PRR achieved with each method under a cost function of $u = -1$, $w = -10$, as well as several global calibration metrics; \method{} generally outperforms the other baselines in terms of both PRR and global calibration metrics.
+Table~\ref{tab:decision_making_expanded} reports several global calibration metrics; \method{} achieves strong global calibration.
 These results indicate that our recalibration method most effectively lowers LCE values without sacrificing (and indeed often improving) average-case global calibration, and that these lower LCE values correspond to better performance on this decision-making task.